Notre-Solutions/Inship-Website/src/pages/automate/index.md

       # How It Works

-      ## The Significant Benefits of InShip to Your Customers
+      ## The Significant Benefits of InShip for Your Customers

-      More and more companies are moving to Automated Accounts Payable processing for some simple reasons: it saves money.
-Prospective InShip white label partners may already be aware of what’s driving businesses to automated accounts payable technologies.
+      Increasingly, companies are moving to Automated Accounts Payable processing for the simple reason - it saves money.

-      But as a recap:

-      Manual Processing as a Pain-Point
+      To summarise,

       Manual invoice processing is a time-consuming chore.
 Often the workflow includes:

-      * Opening all supplier envelopes and extracting the invoice
+      * Opening all supplier envelopes and extracting invoices

-      * If invoices are emailed, then printing those invoices
+      * If invoices are emailed - printing those invoices

       * Sorting the invoices and manually allocating them against relevant POs and GRNs

       * Forwarding the paper invoices to appropriate company employees for approval

-      * Keying all invoice data into the company’s ERP / accounting software
+      * Keying all invoice data into the company’s ERP/accounting software

       * Manually reconciling statements to invoices; requesting missing invoices and spotting duplicate invoices